Ghadah-Alkhayat/Analyze-A-B-test-results/README.md

 - Part II - A/B Test
 - Part III - Regression

-Inr this project, I analyzed the results of an A/B test run by an e-commerce website to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.
+In this project, I analyzed the results of an A/B test run by an e-commerce website to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.